Cphyr/AAI/README.md

-Welcome to AAI (Alonim Artifical Intelligence) repository
+Welcome to AAI (Alonim Artifical Intelligence) repository.

 This repository is a collection of AI projects and experiments.
 The main goal of this repository is to provide a place for the Alonim community to learn and contribute and keep touch with all.